Some Actions allow files to be attached to them. This article discusses file attachments in AUTTO in more detail.

 - Click the Attachments button.

 - On the Attachments window, click the OK button for the file type that will be attached to the Action.
-For example, in the screenshot below, there are OK buttons under Static files and Automated documents, meaning that files of these types have been added to Square Brackets in earlier Actions and can be attached to the Action.
+For example, in the screenshot below, there are OK buttons under Static files, Automated documents, and Electronic Signature documents, meaning that files of these types have been added to Square Brackets in earlier Actions and can be attached to the Action.

 - To add more files, repeat Steps 3-4.
 Otherwise, proceed to Step 6.